Safeguarding

 • Chaplaincy

-As a general principle, we will design and plan our activities and any associated data collection to minimise the risk of harm to adults.
+As a general principle, we will design and plan our activities and any associated data collection to minimise the risk of harm to everyone and specifically children, young people and adults at risk.

 Events, both Pagan Federation and those not under the control of the Pagan Federation